 ERCOT shall report all SPS operations and misoperations to the Texas Regional Entity (TRE) for review.
 SPS arming or activation that ramps generation back is not considered an operation or misoperation with respect to reporting requirements to TRE.
-An operation and misoperation of an SPS with respect to reporting requirements to TRE occurs when changes to the Transmission System occur, including but not limited to circuit breaker operation.
-Owners of SPS's will provide a monthly report to ERCOT describing each instance an SPS armed/activated and reset.
+An operation and misoperation of an SPS with respect to reporting requirements to TRE occurs when changes to the transmission system occur, including but not limited to circuit breaker operation.
+Owners of SPSs will provide a monthly report to ERCOT by the 15th of each month, for the previous month, describing each instance an SPS armed/activated and reset.
 The report will include the date and time of arming/activation and reset.
 ERCOT shall consolidate the monthly reports and forward to TRE.

-- If an SPS which reduces and/or removes generation from service operates more than two (2) times within a six (6) month period and the operations are not a direct result of an ERCOT System disturbance or a contingency operation, ERCOT may require the Generation Resource owner(s) to decrease the available capability on the affected Generation Resource(s).
+- If an SPS which removes generation from service operates more than two (2) times within a six (6) month period and the operations are not a direct result of an ERCOT System disturbance or a contingency operation, ERCOT may require the Generation Resource owner(s) to decrease the available capability on the affected Generation Resource(s).
 The amount of available capacity to be decreased shall be determined by ERCOT.
-The decreased available capacity on the Generation Resource(s) shall remain until the Generation Resource(s) components and the Generation Resource(s) components the - 16.
+The decreased available capacity on the Generation Resource(s) shall remain until the Generation Resource owner(s) provides documentation that demonstrates the Generation Resource(s) can properly control output in a pre-contingency or normal ERCOT System condition. - 16.
 For each SPS, the owner shall either identify a preferred exit strategy or explain why no exit strategy is needed to ERCOT.
-This shall take place according to a timetable documented in ERCOT Procedures and posted on the ERCOT Market Information System (MIS).
+This shall take place according to a timetable documented in ERCOT Procedures and posted on the ERCOT MIS.
 Once an exit strategy is complete and a SPS is no longer needed, the owner of an existing SPS shall notify ERCOT, using a Service Request, whenever the SPS is to be permanently disabled, and shall do so according to a timetable coordinated with and approved by ERCOT and the owners of all Facilities controlled by the SPS.